GrayLewis/hello-world/README.md

 Initial repository for learning to use GitHub.

-You can't feel the air of other planets if you're not starting something new.
+You can't feel air from other planets if you're not starting something new.